ashokdahal/FrameFieldLearning_Anaconda_Windows/README.md

-# Polygonal Building Segmentation by Frame Field Learning
+# Polygonal Building Segmentation by Frame Field Learning Modified from LYDORN to work on anaconda and windows device without docker installation.

 We add a frame field output to an image segmentation neural network to improve segmentation quality and provide structural information for the subsequent polygonization step.